Wedding DJ Prices. Why Are They All Over The Place?

 Now there is some confusion when it comes to choosing a wedding DJ because many brides and grooms think of the hours that they will need the DJ for that day.

 But, just like a wedding planner who pours incredible time and resources into planning your day, the quality wedding DJ pours considerable hours into planning your entertainment.
 So when you are thinking of hours, and also see hours listed on a pricing page (including myself) those are the hours of performance.
 This does not fully encapsulate what a quality wedding DJ will provide for you.
-The quality wedding DJ will consult with you from day one and throughout the time till your special day, sometimes spending 15, 30, or even more hours on your event alone.
+The quality wedding DJ will consult with you from day one and throughout the time until your special day, sometimes spending 15, 30, or even more hours on your event alone.
 I have a pretty interesting breakdown of it all on my article What Does A DJ Actually Do At A Wedding but rest assured there is more than the 4, 5, 6 or more hours you have booked specifically for your wedding day.

 Equipment & Investment

 Now some people will read this section and say “well who cares what a DJ spends on their business” and they are right… to a point.
 You typically don’t ask a deli or a grocery store what their overhead costs are (although those are fascinating questions to ponder).
 But given the great discrepancies between the “Cheap DJ” and quality wedding DJs I felt it as part of my duty to inform the public on some of the very basics of what a wedding DJ needs to invest in to maintain a high-quality level of service for their customers and how that affects overall wedding DJ prices.
-This is really a key in determining the type of wedding DJ you should hire is the amount of time and effort that they will invest in your event and their own business.
+This is really a key to determine the type of wedding DJ you should hire is the amount of time and effort that they will invest in your event and their own business.
 Take into consideration the high cost of purchasing professional DJ equipment, music acquisition, playback, lighting, redundancy; together they can all cost tens of thousands or even hundreds of thousands of dollars.

 Below is an example of what a typical “Cheap DJs” investment would look like versus what I, as a single-person-operation, personally brings to a standard 150 guest Ceremony & Reception service and this only covers providing an audio setup.
 This does not include your typical yearly recurring costs like music purchases and subscription services, insurance, and other operating expenses for the day.